 - Check with immigration services in your host country that you can extend your visa and the procedure, costs and time frame for doing this.

 - Email 360 International to request an extension.
-360 International will then liaise with your faculty and host university to request permission to extend.
-Email firstname.lastname@example.org.
+We will then liaise with your faculty and host university to request permission to extend.

-There are deadlines for these procedures and you will need to check that your application can be arranged in time or that an extension can be granted to allow the processes to be completed.
+There are deadlines for these procedures.
+You will need to check that your application can be arranged in time or that an extension can be granted to allow the processes to be completed.

 Shortening your exchange

-If you wish to reduce your exchange from a year (two semesters) to one semester, you must email email@example.com as soon as possible.
+If you wish to reduce your exchange from a year (two semesters) to one semester, email 360 International as soon as possible.
 Once acknowledged, confirm this change with your faculty(s).
-It is also important to notify your host institution directly of your decision.
+It is also important to notify your host institution directly.
 A reduction in your exchange length may have implications for your credit transfer if any overseas subjects are year-long or assessed overseas after you plan to return.